nyu-ossd-s19/Seasonal-Theme2k19/CONTRIBUTING.md

 The current original version of this Open Source extension is made available under the [MIT License](https://github.com/nyu-ossd-s19/Page-Counter/blob/master/LICENSE).
 If you make your own patches and want to upstream, or branch off and fork our code, make sure to make the improvement also compatible with [the MIT License about which you can learn more here](https://opensource.org/licenses/MIT).

 ### Getting Help
 If you have any suggestions or need help using the code etc., feel free to reach out.
-We will add our emails soon among other possible means of communication.
+We will add our emails soon among other possible means of communication such as IRC channels.